Eng0AI/denuvo-slides-template/slides.md

 ---

-# <span class="text-color-sky">Undefined Instructions</span>
+# <span class="text-color-purple">Other Features</span>

+- ntdll reads
+  - patched by inserting a fake DLL into mapped modules
+- undefined instruction behaviour
   - e.g. IDIV (flags may differ depending on CPU)
-- not patched → hardcode token for each variant
+  - not present in my HogwartsLegacy version

 ---